ClickoBito/HospitalHorror/report_template.md

 List the features/stories that the team committed to finish during the sprint.
 --->
 The following features were commited to for the first sprint:
-Set up Slack.
+- Set up Slack.
-Set up Github.
+- Set up Github.
-Create a "Hello World" application.
+- Create a "Hello World" application.
-Set up a working back end.
+- Set up a working back end.
-Configure Travis-CI.
+- Configure Travis-CI.
-Create a Maria-DB instance.

 ## Work Done
 <!---